JaspervanRiet/duck_router/flutter/packages/duck_router/README.md

         const Child2Location(),
       ];

-  /// Note: here, we have implemented the pagebuilder in place.
+  /// Note: here, we have implemented the childBuilder in place.
 We of
   /// course recommend making this its own class.
   @override
-  StatefulLocationBuilder get pageBuilder => (c, shell) => Scaffold(
+  StatefulLocationBuilder get childBuilder => (c, shell) => Scaffold(
         body: shell,
         bottomNavigationBar: BottomNavigationBar(
           items: const [